Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Results

 The masses of non-merger grown SMBHs are lower than for the rest of the population.
 This is apparent when non-merger grown SMBHs are selected using an observational cut with galaxy B/T ratio and with the cuts that simulations make possible of number of mergers and fraction of SMBH mass grown by mergers ($>5\sigma$ statistical significance in a Kolmogorov–Smirnov test in all cases).
 This is also apparent for total and bulge stellar masses, with non-merger grown galaxies having lower stellar masses across Figures~\ref{fig:BTsplit}-\ref{fig:fmergesplit}.

 Non-merger grown SMBHs selected on galaxy B/T and number of galaxy mergers are confirmed to have low \fmerge~(see Figs.~\ref{fig:BTsplit}~\&~\ref{fig:Nmergesplit}).
 However those galaxies selected with \fmerge$<0.1$ do not uniformly have low bulge-to-total mass ratios.
 The distribution in Fig.~\ref{fig:fmergesplit} is bi-modal, with a peak at low and high B/T ratio, either side of the peak for the rest of the population.
-This suggests that galaxies which have grown their SMBHs without BH mergers ($\lesssim10\%$ by mass) can have significant bulges, perhaps grown by disk instabilities, although we caution that at $\sim 1 \rm \ kpc$ resolution, disk instabilities are likely to suppressed in HORIZON-AGN\footnote{The lack of resolution within the vertical structure of the disk acts like an extra source of temperature in the disk which most likely prevents it from secularly barring.}. \cite{parry09} show in the Millennium simulation that bulge growth is dominated by disk instabilities for galaxies with total stellar masses $<10^{11}\rm{M}_{\odot}$, with mergers only dominating for the most massive galaxies.
+This suggests that galaxies which have grown their SMBHs without BH mergers ($\lesssim10\%$ by mass) can have significant bulges, perhaps grown by disk instabilities, although we caution that at $\sim 1 \rm \ kpc$ resolution, disk instabilities are likely to suppressed in HORIZON-AGN\footnote{The lack of resolution within the vertical structure of the disk acts like an extra source of temperature in the disk which most likely prevents it from secularly barring.}.
+Using a semi-analytic model, \cite{parry09} show in the Millennium simulation that bulge growth is dominated by disk instabilities\footnote{Bulge growth due to instabilities is computed in the Millenium simulation using an inequality quantifying the dynamics of the disk, which when satisfied leads to either partial or full (depending on the model used) collapse of the mass in the disk into a spheroid.
+Horizon-AGN, being a hydrodynamical simulation, natively follows the formation of bulges through distributed star formation within the galaxy, but is limited by its spatial resolution of $\Delta x = 1 \rm kpc$.} for galaxies with total stellar masses $<10^{11}\rm{M}_{\odot}$, with mergers only dominating for the most massive galaxies.
 This leads to secular growth of both bulges and SMBHs, resulting in the distribution of B/T for non-merger grown systems seen in Fig.~\ref{fig:fmergesplit}.

 The distribution of the SMBH spin magnitudes are $>5\sigma$ different for each of the three selections of non-merger grown systems.
 It is most apparent for those galaxies selected using \fmerge$<0.1$; this is unsurprising since this traces the true amount of mass in a SMBH grown by BH mergers (since $B/T$ and $N_{\rm{merge}}$ are both proxies for merger SMBH growth).
 The spins of non-merger grown SMBHs are maximal (confirming the hypothesis of \citealt{smethurst19}, which built on the work of \citealt{npk12}), in agreement with the results of \citet{dubois14,bustamante19}.
-We note that these results hold when incomplete, total stellar mass matched samples of merger-free and merger dominated systems are also compared.
+We note that these results hold when incomplete, total stellar mass-matched samples of merger-free and merger-dominated systems are also compared.